JonathanBallard/Coding_Dojo_MERN_SocketIO_Chat/README.md

 - **DONE** Add styling to messages
 - **DONE** Add styling to welcome screen
 - **DONE** Test messages actually sent through server
-- Organize messages by time sent
 - **DONE** Broadcast toast when user enters chat
-- Change message background based on whether or not you are the message sender
+- **DONE** Change message background based on whether or not you are the message sender
-- User's messages will show on right side, others will show on left side
+- **DONE** User's messages will show on right side, others will show on left side
-- Change messages background color based on user?
 - **DONE** Need to prevent React from losing the 'hidden' class for the username entry upon reloading
 - **DONE** Emit the 'messageToSend' from Speak.js
-- Fix username not being passed down through props properly
+- **DONE** Fix username not being passed down through props properly
 - **DONE** Only 1 message being shown at a time currently
 - **DONE** Check for new connections randomly (am getting repeated test messages)
+- **DONE** Swap messages array over to server (?)
+- **DONE** Don't store components in state
+- **DONE** When opening up chat, see all old messages from others
+- **DONE** Date/Time currently changes to match current time whenever a new message is sent
+- Change messages background color based on user?
+- Organize messages by time sent
 - Keep scrolled to bottom
 - Style it up buttercup
 - Increase the size of the message entry box
 - Work on performance issues, especially around setMessageArr
-- Swap messages array over to server (?)
 - If you log out of chat and re-enter, all your old messages should be shown as not you

 - **FLOWCHART**